John O. Campbell

 In comparison to its rival scientific interpretations, Einstein’s Enlightenment is extremely simple.
 Inferential systems, in many different guises, create all knowledge and sustain all existence.
 This unified principle cuts across the many scientific disciplines and replaces their fractured areas of study, each having its own specialist jargon and unique concepts, with a common set of concepts and mechanisms.

-Great clarity is often achieved during spiritual experiences.
-We can but second Einstein’s hope that his Enlightenment will ‘awaken this feeling among the receptive and keep it alive’.
+Great clarity is often achieved during spiritual experiences of cosmic religiosity.
+We can but second Einstein’s hope that his Enlightenment will ‘awaken this feeling among the receptive and keep it alive’ (4).

 1. Dawkins, Richard.
 The Blind Watchmaker. s.l. : Norton & Company, Inc, 1986.